sofi-23/sofi-23/README.md

 ### Skills:

-React js, HTML5, CSS, Javascript(ES6), Bootstrap, Jquery, Firebase, SASS, Git
+React js, HTML5, CSS, Javascript(ES6), Bootstrap, Jquery, Firebase, SASS, Git, Azure Fundamentals.

+Currently deepening my knowledge in .Net and studying for the AZ-204 Microsoft exam.
 <!--
 **sofi-23/sofi-23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.